insubnia/dotfiles/idea.md

 # Idea
-Brilliant ideas for my IDE
+Ultimate goal is standalone IDE with only VIM

 ## To do
     **:py3f %** command